Mitalie/hive-minitalk/protocol.md

 Sending two bits at a time with 1-4 SIGUSR2 could bring the average down to 3.5 signals per two bits or 1.75 signals per bit, but longer groups offer no further improvement (three bits: 5.5 s / 3 b = 1.8333 s/b).

+## Bitstream protocol

+The signal protocols above can transmit a sequence of bits.
+The data we want to transfer from is a sequence of bytes, which we must break down into individual bits and reconstruct again on the server.
+Signal protocol A also requires an in-band end-of-transmission marker.

+The actual requirement of the assignment is passing a single message which the client knows in its entirety before sending, and which the server should receive in its entirety before outputting.
+The message is passed to the client as argument, which means it can't contain embedded null characters.
+We can simply send each byte of the message in a specific bit order, and the null character at the end of the string can mark end of transmission.

+It is also possible to design a much more interesting protocol.
+Sending length before a block of data makes the protocol agnostic to embedded null characters.
+Simplest way to send length is to send fixed number of bits in a specific bit order, with N bits allowing for maximum message length of 2^N (or 2^N-1 if zero length is allowed).
+A variable-length encoding could be used to avoid imposing a maximum message length.
+Because we transport a bitstream, the encoding itself is not limited to byte-sized units.

+The protocol also doesn't need to implicitly end transmission after one block.
+By prepeding each block with a control symbol, we can transmit multiple blocks one after another, reducing or removing the need for arbitrarily large blocks.
+This could allow the system to handle potentially infinite streams of data without needing to see the entire message first, e.g. transporting from stdin of client to stdout of server.
+Separate control symbol is defined for closing the connection, and another can be defined for yielding to other clients and resuming later.

+With signal protocol B, control symbols can be defined on that level instead, although only a limited number is reasonable as each additional symbol needs linearly more signals to transmit due to being limited to SIGUSR2 only.
+Symbols at the bitstream level can use both 0 and 1 bits, so their length grows logarithmically.